cparnot/GridEZ/Docs/Dev docs/Dev-Notes.markdown

 	* Conclusions:
 		* the path to the executables dir is appended if the command string is a relative path
 		* only one file can be added to the executables dir, and will be added if listed in inputFiles or inputFileMap, is not specified as being inside a directory, and it is the name used in the command string
+		* in general, it is thus safer to prepend the command with "../working" if it is uploaded to the agent, in case the executable is not added to the "executables" dir on the agent

 * About the stdin and inputFiles and inputFileMap:
 	* If inputStream is specified in the task, as defined in inputFiles, and no inputFileMap is used in the task, the file corresponding to the inputStream will be uploaded to the working directory; the inputStream will also be correctly piped to the executable